 - a Nationwide account in someone else’s name

 ISAs (Individual Savings Accounts) have limits on the amount of money that can be paid into them.
 It’s recommended you don’t use these for Child Benefit.

 Post Office card accounts

-Post Office card accounts are specifically designed for you to receive benefits, state pension and tax credits.
+Post Office card accounts are specifically designed for those who can’t manage a Bank, Building Society or Credit Union account.
+You can only use them to get payments of your benefits, state pension or tax credits.

-Don’t use a Post Office card account for Universal Credit.
+You can’t use a Post Office card account to:

 Open a Post Office card account